 The Allen County Sheriff’s Office does not guarantee a clear title.
 A title search is recommended.

 Liens are marshaled (placed in order and paid in order) and paid from the sale proceeds.
 A Deficiency Judgment is granted to the Plaintiff (lien holder) against the Defendant (homeowner) if enough money is not generated at the sale.
 The liens are then canceled against the property.
 The exception is a Federal Lien, which would be on file at the Allen County Recorder’s Office.
 You are urged to check out any liens, and consult an attorney if you have questions.
 We do not have lien information at the Allen County Sheriff’s Office.

-As defendant, you have redemption rights up until the confirmation is filed.
-The average time for a confirmation to be filed is approximately 30 days from the sale date.
+As the defendant, you have redemption rights up until the confirmation is filed.
+The time for a confirmation to be filed is within 30 days from the sale date.
 This means that if you pay off your mortgage, and the court costs associated with the foreclosure action, or acquire new financing you can keep your home.
 Once the confirmation is filed, you no longer have a right to redeem and the purchaser is awarded a writ of possession.
-However, some confirmations contain language to award the writ immediately upon filing of the confirmation, others may require that the property is paid for and the deed recorded before the writ can be filed.
+However, some confirmations contain language to award the writ immediately upon the filing of the confirmation, others may require that the property is paid for and the deed recorded before the writ can be filed.
 This gives the purchaser the right to file paperwork to have the Sheriff notify you to vacate.